neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab 7 - Cleanup/README.md

 We deployed a lot of resources in these labs.
 Clearly, you want to make sure they don't run up a bill from unused AWS resources.
 In this section we'll work through deleting themm, starting with most expensive first.

 ## The Nuclear Option
 If you really want to stop AWS billing, close your AWS account.
 In the rest of the lab, we'll walk through less drastic options that allow you to continue to experiment and play with AWS.
-But, if you'd like to just be done, follow the instructions [here](https://aws.amazon.com/premiumsupport/knowledge-center/close-aws-account/).
+But, if you prefer the nuclear approach, follow the instructions [here](https://aws.amazon.com/premiumsupport/knowledge-center/close-aws-account/).

 ## Delete the Neo4j Deployment
 By far the most expensive thing we deployed was our Neo4j Marketplace listings.
 That includes a t3.xlarge which dominates our costs.
 That costs $0.1670/hour or $120/month.
 The deployment also has an EBS gp3 volume and a few other things for which the cost is more negligable.